MCherifiOSS/meta-crosswalk-embedded/README.md

-You had no conf/local.conf file so a configuration file has therefore been created for you with some default values, but we need still to add the meta-cross and meta-crosswalk-embedded layers in conf/bblayers.conf - mind to change the lines below with the **full path of the directory you are cloning the repos** (in our case it was /media/yocto/) :
+You had no conf/local.conf file so a configuration file has therefore been created for you with some default values, but we need still to add the meta-crosswalk and meta-crosswalk-embedded layers in conf/bblayers.conf - mind to change the lines below with the **full path of the directory you are cloning the repos** (in our case it was /media/yocto/) :